eugeneolsen/midiplay/conport_export/decision_log.md

 ---
 ## Decision
+*   [2025-10-01 01:12:47] Implemented --verbose (-V) command-line flag for enhanced debugging output

+## Rationale
+*   Adding a verbose flag provides users and developers with optional detailed output about MIDI port detection, device connection, and other internal operations.
+This aids in debugging and troubleshooting without cluttering normal output.

+## Implementation Details
+*   Added private bool `_verbose` member to Options class (line 47), added public getter `isVerbose()` (lines 91-93), added -V flag to getopt_long call (line 117), and implemented case 'V' handler (lines 206-208).
+Verbose output now displays detected MIDI ports (lines 87-96) and connected device information (lines 111-115) in play.cpp when enabled.

+---
+## Decision
+*   [2025-10-01 01:12:34] Moved displayWarnings flag to Options object for better configuration management

+## Rationale
+*   The displayWarnings flag is a command-line configurable option that belongs with other user preferences in the Options class.
+This improves encapsulation by keeping all command-line options together and makes the option more discoverable and maintainable.

+## Implementation Details
+*   Added private bool `_displayWarnings` member to Options class (line 48), added public getter `isDisplayWarnings()` (lines 95-97), and added -W flag handling in parse() method (lines 209-211).
+PlaybackEngine now retrieves this setting via `options.isDisplayWarnings()` at line 133 in play.cpp.

+---
+## Decision
+*   [2025-10-01 01:12:15] Refactored global outport to local scope in main() for better encapsulation

+## Rationale
+*   Moving outport from global to local scope in main() improves code organization, reduces global state, and follows best practices for resource management.
+This change supports the Phase 3 goal of cleaning up main() and improving overall architecture.

+## Implementation Details
+*   Changed `output::Default outport;` from global declaration (line 35 area) to local variable declaration inside main() at line 83.
+All references to outport remain unchanged as they already accessed it through function parameters or local scope.

+---
+## Decision
 *   [2025-09-30 19:21:42] Phase 2, Item 4 Complete: PlaybackEngine and TimingManager extraction with tempo override bugfix

 ## Rationale